molonc/exseq/README.md

 Testing_servo.m contains code for controlling the servo motor angles.

 Maybe_servoexseq.py contains code for controlling the shaker component in the expansion sequencing setup.

+The "Working exSEQ code" contains the most current code that works with the exSeq Instrumentation.
+The main file is "fluidics.py" and it is dependent on the other python files.
+The "Python_Interpreter.cpp" and "Python_Interpreter.ino" are what is loaded onto the arduino so that it can recieve commands from the python and know what to do with it; either of these two files can be loaded onto the arduino since cpp and arduino are essentially the same.